GOTCHA! Fugitive In Jersey Shore ShopRite Stabbing Surrenders, Prosecutor Says

 The Seaside Heights resident is being held in the Ocean County Jail pending a detention hearing.

-Brick Township police found the 44-year-old victim suffering a gunshot wound in the back around 4 p.m.
+Brick Township police found the 44-year-old victim suffering a stab wound in the back around 4 p.m.
 July 26 in the parking lot of the Route 70 ShopRite, Billhimer said.

 The victim was rushed to Jersey Shore University Medical Center in Neptune, where he remains in critical but stable condition.